 Secondary reactive emotions follow a primary response.
 In the secondary emotions, Adam and Eve reacted against the initial primary adaptive emotion (guilt), and it was replaced with a secondary emotion, shame.
 This “reaction to reaction” darkens or transforms the original emotion (guilt) and leads to actions that, again, are not entirely appropriate for the situation.

 Before sin, it was natural for them to be naked before God and their neighbor, but guilt showed that they had broken God’s trust and their neighbor’s, and they felt ashamed.
 They now had something to be ashamed of, something to hide.
 They could no longer afford to be transparent because being so would lead to judgment.

 What is shame?
 It is the intense, painful feeling or experience that comes from believing that you are inferior and therefore not worthy of being loved and belonging.
 Shame gives you a sense of worthlessness, a sense of having failed and not being capable enough as a human being.
 It feels like you are bleeding inside.

 Emotional clothes that prevent intimacy

 Does all this sound familiar to you?
 Many times, we feel the same way Adam and Eve did, ashamed of what we have done, for having broken our intimate relationships, either with God or with others.

-Sometimes it happens that our spouses have no idea who we really are.
+Sometimes it happens that our spouses have no idea who we are.
 Our thoughts, desires, frustrations, and feelings are all buried under protective layers because we have not established an intimate relationship.
 We have been hurt, and we hurt others.
-We have been victims of abuse and we abuse others.
-Sadly, many people respond by adding another layer of isolation and hide from their spouses, children, friends, and church members and that is why intimacy does not exist nowadays.
+We have been victims of abuse, and we abuse others.
+Sadly, many people respond by adding another layer of isolation and hiding from their spouses, children, friends, and church members and that is why intimacy does not exist nowadays.